 - The third element required in a wrongful death case is Causation.
 Essentially, the court must be able to reasonably infer that the accused party’s breach of duty directly caused the death of the other party.
 For example, in the case of the reckless hit-and-run driver, it must be reasonably assumed that the decedent would not have died had the driver not collided into them at high speeds.
 This is legally defined as “proximate cause”.

 The final element of a negligence case is Damages.
 According to the New Jersey Wrongful Death Act, only pecuniary (financial) damages may be recovered in the event of a wrongful death claim.
 These damages may include loss of income, loss of services, and reasonable funeral and medical expenses.
+Our wrongful death lawyers can help Bergen County residents maximize their damages in each of these categories.
 According to the New Jersey Wrongful Death Act, the “purpose of the award is the replacement of services that the decedent would have rendered and nothing more”.
 Emotional losses are only considered in the event that somebody witnessed the negligent death occur.
 Notably, this claim would have to be filed as a separate lawsuit.

 - In order to calculate loss of income a court-appointed economist will deduce the potential income that the decedent could have generated over the remainder of the lifetime, and will subtract variables such as income taxes and personal maintenance expenses.
 The resulting figure will be an estimate of the amount of money that the decedent could have reasonably contributed to their survivors.

 - Next, loss of services is calculated by estimating the monetary value of services that they decedent could have provided had they not died.
 These services may include those that directly benefit the decedent’s survivors, such as child-rearing, care-taking, business advisory, etc.

 - Finally, funeral expenses are deduced by evaluating expense receipts.